EmilioDNA/tic-tac-toe/README.md

 # tic-tac-toe
-This is just a basci Tic Tac Toe project to practice my skills with Python.
+This is just a basic Tic Tac Toe project to practice my skills with Python.